ilan2505/Ex3/README.md

 This assignment 4 is dedicated to the design and implementation of data structures and algorithms on graphs (directed and weighted) but this time in python.
 The shortest route (path) is realized using Dykstra algorithme (DFS).

+# Analysis of the performance of our algorithms on size graphs :

 # UML of the project :
 <p align="center">
   <img align="center" width=60% src = "https://user-images.githubusercontent.com/55143087/147593396-7e749d9a-2d9c-4f5b-a976-3cdc17fb3e3c.png"/>